 Tamarix received his training in treating sick animals from this clinic, and was able to study the effects of domestication and wildness on the human animal for over a decade.
 There was a problem though – after a while, Tamarix started to ask questions, questions like: Why must we send the animals back to the zoo?
 Why is wildness only appreciated/tolerated in small, regulated doses, just enough to coerce the animals back into service?
 Why does the zoo exist and why arent we attempting to destroy it?

 These questions led Tamarix to begin trying to sneak animals out of the back door of the clinic, telling them, “Go, be free!
 You were born wild!
 You werent meant to live in a cage!”
-The clinic owners did not appreciate this, as they did not really want wild animals – they wanted good, well-behaved, domesticated animals.
+The clinic owners did not appreciate this, as they did not want wild animals – they wanted good, well-behaved, domesticated animals.

 Tamarix is inviting others to learn alongside him, to share in this journey.
 To this end, he has begun the Oak and Bone School of Belonging and Remembrance and has set his roots down in the deep canyons of the Colorado Plateau, on the southern slopes of Boulder Mountain.

-Tamarix belongs to Boulder Mountain and the waters that course these dense forests and deep canyons; the magic of language; water and shadow; the scent of sagebrush; the feeling of sandstone on bare feet; the Oak-groves; his legendary cat Nithi; Grief, Longing, and Death; as well as Love, Belonging, and Life.
+Tamarix belongs to Boulder Mountain and the waters that course these dense forests and deep canyons; the magic of language; water and shadow; the scent of sagebrush and the feeling of sandstone on bare feet; the Oak-groves; his legendary cat Nithi; Grief, Longing, and Death; as well as Love, Belonging, and Life.

 Tamarix has been claimed by the traditions of wilderness guiding, bardic poetry, rogue wine-drunk taoism, cat-worship, folk herbalism, and animistic witchcraft, as well as the deep stories of the dark trickster, the hunter, and the death doula.